Xiaomi Mi Band: Later models

 Xiaomi announced the Mi Band 1S, or the Mi Band Pulse, the successor to the Mi Band, on 7 of November 2015.
 It is almost identical to its predecessor, with the addition of a heart rate sensor on the bottom of the band, making it slightly bulkier at 37 x 13.6 x 9.9mm.
 The addition of the heart rate sensor seemed to have decreased battery endurance, which claimed to be 30 days of use from one charge.

 In reality, the battery generally dies by 15 days.

 Heart rate on the 1S is measured on demand, it does not offer continuous monitoring.

-Other models followed, with the Mi Band 2 in 2016, the Mi Band 3, the Mi Band 4, Mi Band 5, Mi Band 6 and Mi Band 7.
+Other models followed, with the Mi Band 2 in 2016, the Mi Band 3, the Mi Band 4, Mi Band 5, Mi Band 6, Mi Band 7 and Xiaomi Smart Band 8.
 An app named "Zepp Life", by the manufacturer of the Xiaomi fitness tracking wrist band, is available on the Google Play Store.
 A later application called Mi Health was made available for Xiaomi phones running the MIUI user interface.